Welcome to Year 7

 The Head of Year

-All of the tutor sets and tutors are led by our Head of Year, Miss Wilson.
+All of the tutor sets and tutors are led by our Head of Year, Mr McKay.
 The Head of Year is responsible for co-ordinating the work of the year group as a whole and monitoring overall pastoral care, behaviour and progress.

 The Head of Year ensures that the whole Year group work together effectively to ensure that all students feel safe and happy at school, whilst maintaining our school ethos and high standards of behaviour by working alongside the teaching staff.
 The Head of Year also monitors achievement closely and ensures that students are rewarded for their hard work through our end of term achievement assemblies.

 Homework plays a vital role in student achievement and all homework set is relevant and purposeful in order to help students make progress with their learning.
-It is expected that students in Year 7 complete about one hour of homework each evening (in the lead up to assessments, this will increase) and record every piece of homework set in their planners.
+It is expected that students in Year 7 complete about one hour of homework each evening (in the lead up to assessments, this will increase) and homework is recorded and organised on Bromcom Student Portal: https://www.bromcomvle.com/

 Attendance is a key factor in students' success at school.
 We monitor attendance very closely and students are expected to attend school every day and arrive on time each morning.
 Where possible, medical appointments should be made outside of school hours.
 An overall attendance of 96% or above will ensure that your child is making the best progress possible - anything below this is a cause for concern and your child will be missing key lessons and work.

 Students should arrive at school well equipped and prepared for the day ahead.
-Parents and children together should ensure that they have the following:
+Parents and children together should ensure that they have the following everyday:

 Year 7 News